Introduction to the PEEL approach

 - Learn from your successes and failures in an institutionalized way

-Profit.co supports employee engagement by awarding them for their performance and the success of their OKR progress.
-You can give awards to managers, peers, and subordinates.
-These awards, which can be set by superusers, is a points-based awading system.
+Profit.co supports employee engagement by rewarding them for their performance and the success of their OKR progress.
+You can reward managers, peers, and subordinates.
+These awards, which are set by superusers, are a points-based rewarding system.

 Plan – OKR Planning

-Create an Objective
+Creating an Objective

-Once you enter the backlog, you can create an Objective by clicking on the Create button at the top left of the screen.
+Once you enter the backlog, you can create an objective by clicking on the Create button at the top left of the screen.

 Creating Key Results

-Distribute weight for key results
+Distribute weightage for key results

-Key Result Reports:
+Key Result types